 Automation — Control Loops

 A control loop is an automated routine that reads input from sensors, applies rules, and drives outputs.
 For example: "read the temperature sensor → if it's above 25°C → turn on the air conditioning."
-Traditionally, this requires programming.
-Control Loops lets you build these rules visually.
+Traditionally this requires code; the Control Loops editor lets you express the rules visually.

 The Control Loop Editor